Sustainable Fireplaces: Which Fireplace Is the Right Choice?

 These are all very popular choices.
 Unfortunately, not all of these fireplace options are environmentally friendly.

 Take for example, the old-fashioned wood-burning fireplaces.
 While these fireplaces are well-loved for the heat they generate and the cosy ambience they provide, they’re not always a green option.
-Wood-burning fireplaces generate a lot of smoke, soot, and ash, which can have an adverse effect on the environment around us and lead to poor air quality.
+An open fire in these fireplaces releases toxic particles, generating a lot of smoke, soot, and ash, which can have an adverse effect on the environment around us and lead to poor air quality.

 The UK Government has actually taken some action to reduce the damaging impact of wood-burning fireplaces on the environment, such as the launch of smoke control areas and the banning of burning wet wood.